AOSSIE-Org/EduAid/README.md

 2. Enable "Developer mode" (top-right corner).
 3. Click on "Load Unpacked" and select the `dist` folder created in the previous step.

+#### EduAid Web App
+In addition to the browser extension, EduAid also offers a web app that provides the same powerful features for quiz generation.
+The web app allows you to access EduAid's capabilities directly from your browser without needing to install any extensions.
+Just start the backend server locally and:

+1. Navigate to the Web App Directory:
+`cd eduaid_web`
+2. Install Dependencies:
+`npm install`
+3. Start the Web App:
+`npm run start`

 ## Features

 1. **Dynamic Question Generation**: